 Geographic Connection to Pennsylvania: Shillington, Berks County

-Born in 1932, John Updike, a highly awarded novelist, who stands as one of America's greatest literary writers, spent his childhood in the city and suburbs of Reading, Pennsylvania.
-Many of his works, including Rabbit, Run, The Centaur, and Pigeon Feathers take place in a fictionalized Reading, Pennsylvania.
-He would win the Pulitzer Prize for two sequels to Rabbit, Run.
-Updike died in Danvers, Massachusetts of lung cancer in 2009.
+John Updike, one of America's greatest literary writers, spent his childhood in the city and suburbs of Reading, Pennsylvania.
+Many of his works, including Rabbit, Run, The Centaur, and Pigeon Feathers, feature a fictionalized version of his hometown.
+He won the Pulitzer Prize for two sequels to Rabbit, Run.
+Updike died in Danvers, Massachusetts, of lung cancer in 2009.
+Read more here.

 In 1951, Lilly March, a Reading Eagle columnist, introduced a member of the newspaper's summertime staff, a Harvard undergraduate student named John H. Updike.
 Updike, who in the article defends the New Yorker's recent political edge, refers to himself as "the Office Boy."
 March notes that John "is majoring in literature, which he regards as highly impractical, but fun."